 3’-hydroxy-2’-acetonaphthone

-3’-Hydroxy-2’-acetonaphthone has the molecular formula C12H10O2 and has been identified in the water extract of Apis mellifera jemenitica.
+3’-Hydroxy-2’-acetonaphthone has the molecular formula C12H10O2 and has been identified in the water extract of A. m. jemenitica.
 As a naphthene derivative, acetonaphthone is noted for its potential antimicrobial and anti- convulsant properties, as indicated by Karakurt et al. (2010) and Center for Advancing Translational Sciences (2020).

 4-nitro-2-(trifluoromethyl)aniline